vincentkerdraon/Season-Scholars/Gameplay.md

 -> algo for new students
     - only if classroom not full
     - classroom less than 3 students
-    - either a monster is fulfilled
+    - a monster is fulfilled
-    - either every season with a random (20% chance)
+    - every season with a random (20% chance)
-    - goes to the next random available space (front row or behind student)
+    - student goes to the next random available space (front row or behind student)

 -> algo for monster
     - difficulty = nb monsters defeated